 Why the abbreviated Rapha instead of St Raphaël, the drink’s full name?
 Back in the 1950s the Tour de France organisers refused to allow openly commercial teams, only bike industry sponsors were allowed.
 So the Rapha-Géminiani tried to pretend there was no commercial link, that the team was simply named after the team’s directeur sportif, Raphaël Géminiani.
 But this was a ruse, the directeur sportif‘s first name just coincided with the sponsor and in fact the funding was coming from the company behind the beverage.

 This might sound familiar, it’s a bit like recent sponsorship deals with Formula 1 and Moto GP where tobacco sponsors back the team but weren’t allowed to display their full name, for example Valentino Rossi’s motorbike was covered in exclamation marks.
 Cycling fans might remember Unibet, a gaming company, backing a team despite a ban against this in France, at one point the team turned up in kit marked only with a cryptic question mark.
-Back to St Raphaël and in time the Tour organisers relented, Jacques Anquetil rode with the brand’s colourful logos.
+Back to St Raphaël and in time the Tour organisers relented, Jacques Anquetil rode with the brand’s colourful logos as pictured at the top.

-The son of Italian immigrants who opened a bike shop in central France, Géminiani is perhaps someone who made more of a name for himself as a manager than as a rider.
+The son of Italian immigrants who opened a bike shop in central France, Géminiani is someone who made more of a name for himself as a manager than as a rider.
 His father looked at his scrawny legs and declared he wouldn’t make it as a cyclist.
-But Raphaël went on to win seven stages of the Tour de France, won the mountains competition too and also took the points competition in the Giro d’Italia.
+But Raphaël went on to win seven stages of the Tour de France and its mountains competition too, he also took the points competition in the Giro d’Italia.
 He rode under the nickname of “Grand Fusil”, the Big Gun.
 But he succeeded even more as a manager, winning the Tour de France from the wheel of the team car, later known as “Gem”.

 Later Géminiani did public relations work and ran a bar.
 He ended up being filmed in a documentary about the Nazi occupation of France called “The Sorry and The Pity”.
 The film was banned for a long time in France as it dealt with the subject of collaboration between the French and the Nazis.
 Géminiani himself is quoted in the film saying he never saw the Nazis in his home city of Clermont.
 But the filmmaker suggests this is wild denial given the large number of troops garrisoned there, as well as Gestapo police.
 “Gem” doesn’t look very good.